JavaScript Reactivity (Part 1): A Global Look

 If your eyes are glazing over a bit I don't blame you!
 Describing all these systems, and trying to keep the descriptions accurate, is really hard and wordy and I start to sound like my obsessed 9-year-old talking at length about every single detail of all the blocks and properties of builds in Minecraft.
 (Not that that's ever happened 🤣)

-Still, there's a reason each one of these systems exist, and it's fascinating to me how nuanced and varied reactivity can be in the same platform, and the different categories and patterns that emerge.
+Still, there are reasons all these systems exist, and it's fascinating to me how nuanced and varied reactivity can be in the same platform, and the different categories and patterns that emerge.

 Four quadrants emerge 📎